myrtam/CANNR/README.md

 There is now a single executable version of the Web UI tool available for the Mac.
 To run it, you need to have at least 8 GB of memory and Docker installed, but you don't need to have Python installed.
-To install the executable, just download the dmg file [dmg file](https://github.com/myrtam/CANNR/blob/master/source/launcher/OSX/CannR.dmg).
+To install the executable, just download the
+[dmg file](https://github.com/myrtam/CANNR/blob/master/source/launcher/OSX/CannR.dmg).

 Then open the dmg file and copy the executable into your Applications folder.